Morikoi/asteroid-blaster/docs/topics/profiling.md

 [Wikipedia](https://en.wikipedia.org/wiki/Profiling_(computer_programming)) says:

-> Profiling is achieved by instrumenting either the pr
+> Profiling is achieved by instrumenting either the program source code or its binary execut